corda/corda/docs/source/corda-configuration-files.rst

     .. note:: In practice the ArtemisMQ messaging services bind to all local addresses on the specified port.
 However, note that the host is the included as the advertised entry in the NetworkMapService.
 As a result the value listed here must be externally accessible when running nodes across a cluster of machines.

+:messagingServerAddress:
+    The address of the ArtemisMQ broker instance.
+If not provided the node will run one locally.

 :webAddress:
     The host and port on which the node is available for web operations.